 The liberty tree had a practical converse: ready-made gallows for rough justice.
 Henry Ward Beecher captured the sentiment in his 1858 collection of pastoral quotations: “A traitor is good fruit to hang from the boughs of the tree of liberty.”
 Thomas Jefferson had, in private, voiced a similar sentiment in 1787: “The tree of liberty must be refreshed from time to time with the blood of patriots & tyrants.”

 The liberty tree also had a metaphorical inverse.
 Abolitionists named it the “tree of slavery,” and portrayed it as an invasive non-native species.
 Drawing on the Bible, antislaveryites condemned the corrupt tree’s “evil fruit.”
 The fruit could symbolize any number of things, including political corruption, the assassination of Abraham Lincoln, miscegenation, unfree labor—or the presence of black people on free soil.

-From their British counterparts, American abolitionists borrowed the popular Victorian literary metaphor of the exotic “upas tree” that killed humans upon touch.
-Early members of the Republican Party spoke of girdling, uprooting, or felling the poisonous tree of slavery.
+From their British counterparts, American abolitionists borrowed the popular Victorian literary metaphor of the tropical “Upas tree” (Antiaris toxicaria) that produced a deadly poison.
+Early members of the Republican Party spoke of girdling, uprooting, or felling the toxic tree of slavery.